Notes on the Geography of Malaysia: Kuching Suburbs

 Avenue of approach.
 No sidewalks.

-An uncomfortable walk to the north, an office building of Sarawak Energy.
+An uncomfortable walk to the north brings us to the offices of Sarawak Energy.

 The Wisma Sumber Alam, housing the ministry of Public Utilities and the Forest Department.

-Located in a way that guarantees that nobody will ever come on foot, this is the state mosque or Masjid Jamek Negeri Sarawak.
+Located in a way that guarantees that nobody will ever arrive on foot, this is the state mosque or Masjid Jamek Negeri Sarawak.

 Prayer niche, with floor fans.